stan-dot/frameworks-comparison/proposals/ui-frameworks-comparison.md

+## criteria
-complex layouts - just on component / page level. can do all in chakra
+- complex layouts - just on component / page level. can do all in chakra

-large grids
+- large grids
+- accessibility
+- customizability
+- support

 add github actions support